section-engineering-education/engineering-education/content/articles/using-big-data-analytics-to-fight-cyber-threats/index.md

 - The ability to review big and complicated data sets has become accessible to the ordinary business user because of visual/interactive technologies.
 - Human resources There is a new breed of team members that can handle the complexity of big data and reduce the output for everyday use.

-### Cyber security and Big Data analytics
+### Big Data analytics in Cybersecurity
+The fundamental purpose of using big data in cybersecurity is to use a more sophisticated technique to better identify potential cyber threats.
+Any system's detection must be swift in order to discover significant and little changes in the system.
+Analyzing current and historical data from a variety of sources necessitates the use of advanced analytical techniques such as:
-1. In Fraud Detection, Big Data Analytics is Used.
-Statistical approaches and artificial intelligence techniques are the two main fraud detection tools.
+1. Fraud detection using Big Data analytics statistical approaches and artificial intelligence are the two main types of fraud detection tools.
-2. Data pre-processing techniques for detecting, validating, correcting errors, and filling in missing or erroneous data are just a few examples of statistical data analysis approaches.
+The following are some examples of statistical data analysis techniques: 1.
+Data pre-processing techniques for detecting, validating, correcting errors, and filling in gaps in data.
 2. Calculation of numerous statistical parameters such as averages, quintiles, performance metrics, and probability distributions.
 3. Business models and probability distributions, either multiple parameters or probability distributions.
 4. User profiles are created.